deipax/Deipax/README.md

 ## Attributed Configuration
 Attributes are a good way to change default cloning behavior on classes authored by you.
 The attributes of interest are:

-- CloneCmdAttribute (for classes and structs)
+- CloneCmdAttribute (classes and structs)
-- NoCloneAttribute (for properties and fields)
+- NoCloneAttribute (properties and fields)
+- CloneAttribute (properties and fields)
-- CloneAttribute (for properties and fields)
+- ShallowCloneAttribute (classes, structs, properties and fields)

+#### CloneCmd, Clone and NoClone Attributes
 The constructor for the CloneCmdAttribute accepts an enum with values of "Default", "All" or "None".
 If "Default" is selected the default behavior is used.
 If "All" is selected, all properties and fields will be cloned EXCEPT for the properties and fields (even private members) which are decorated with the NoCloneAttribute.
 If "None" is selected no properties or fields will be cloned EXCEPT for the properties and fields (even private members) which are decorated with the CloneAttribute.

 Examples: